tushar5526/tushar5526.github.io/content/til/how-to-set-a-new-git-default-branch-name.md

 $ git init -b main
 ```

-I tried hard, but I certainly forgot to specifiy the different default name more or less 100%.
+I tried hard, but I certainly forgot to specify the different default name more or less 100%.

 ## update the configuration